-As evident from this example, the diffusion process exhibits regions with rapid and slow changes in the probability distributions.
-We assume that the probability-distributional change of diffused data represents the traceability of the diffusion process and determines the noise schedule to ensure a constant rate of change in the probability distributions.
+This example illustrates that the distributional dynamics of the diffusion process are highly non-uniform.
+We hypothesize that the probability-distributional change represents the traceability of the diffusion process, and controlling the rate of distributional change can improve the quality and stability of the generative process.

-CRS can be considered general from the following perspectives: 1) CRS can optimize both the training and sampling schedules, 2) any distance metric for measuring probability-distributional change is applicable, allowing the introduction of domain specific distance metrics and the use of different noise schedules for training and sampling, 3) any noise schedule can be interpreted as being optimized using CRS with its own distance metric, providing a unified perspective on the design of noise schedules.

-Our contributions are summarized as follows: \begin{enumerate} \item We propose a general approach to optimize noise schedules for both training and sampling.
-We can use any distance metric for measuring probability-distributional change and introduce three distance metrics.
-One is specialized for image generation, while the other two are expected to be applicable across a wide range of domains beyond image generation.

-\item Through extensive experiments, we confirm that CRS broadly improves the performance of image generation in pixel-space and latent-space diffusion models regardless of the dataset, sampler, and number of function evaluations (NFEs) from 5 to 250.
-CRS contributes to the performance improvement at both training and sampling, achieving a state-of-the-art Fr\'{e}chet inception distance (FID) \cite{fid_score} score of 2.03 on LSUN Horse 256 $\times$ 256 dataset.
-CRS is fundamentally different from conventional approaches, such as align your steps (AYS) \cite{noise_ays} and geometry-inspired time scheduling (GITS) \cite{noise_gits}, in that it can optimize the training schedule as well. \end{enumerate}